Florida Senate backs sheriff’s ouster over Parkland shooting

 TALLAHASSEE, Fla.
 (AP) — The Florida Senate handed a political victory to Gov. Ron DeSantis on Wednesday, as the chamber backed the suspension of a county sheriff who the Republican governor said bungled the response to last year’s mass shooting in Parkland that killed 17 people.

-The 25-15 vote for removal in the Republican-dominated Senate was no surprise, considering that the Senate Rules Committee just two days earlier had sided with the governor’s decision to oust Broward County Sheriff Scott Israel.
+The 25-15 vote for removal was no surprise in the Republican-dominated Senate, considering that the Rules Committee just two days earlier had sided with the governor’s decision to oust Broward County Sheriff Scott Israel.

 With the tragedy framing the debate and emotions sometimes fraying, alliances transcended party allegiances, with some Democrats signaling their support for removing Israel.